HELMETS ARE ESSENTIAL FOR EXTREME SPORTS

 Each brand of helmet has its own shape and size, so whilst you may be a small, medium or large in one brand, it does not necessarily mean that you will be the same size under a different brand.

 Whilst a helmet should always fit snug, it should never be too tight.
 If you can feel pressure on your temples whilst wearing the helmet, then it is too tight.
-Helmets that are too tight can become uncomfortable after extended periods of wearing them, and if a helmet is uncomfortable, you’re less likely to wear it!
+Helmets that are too tight can become uncomfortable after extended periods of wearing them, and if a helmet is uncomfortable, you’re less likely to want to wear it.

 To make sure the helmet is sitting correctly on your head, you should ensure that the toggles (where the two top ends of the straps meet) both sit directly below your earlobes, as shown below.
 This means that the helmet is positioned correctly, and is not placed too far back or too forward.

-That can lead to situations like THIS, which is not only extremely uncomfortable but will also not offer much protection if you fall.
+That can lead to situations like the photo below, which is not only extremely uncomfortable but will also not offer much protection if you fall.
 This could also result in the helmet slipping over your eyes.

 A helmet should always be secured properly before you start riding, so as to not distract your concentration, visibility or position whilst riding.